The Department of Film and Media Studies at UC Santa Barbara offers M.A./Ph.D and Ph.D.-only degree programs. The program is designed to be:

 The curriculum has a unique design that encourages students to acquire professional experience in teaching, presenting research, as well as (through an innovative M.A. exam process and Ph.D. area exam process) developing a research plan for the dissertation.

 The department offers a wide range of graduate electives.
 Under certain circumstances—if the topic is crucial to the student’s research or a course will not be offered when needed—credit is also available for two courses in the department’s upper-division undergraduate program (using the undergraduate course number).
 Furthermore, there are numerous opportunities to take graduate courses in other departments.
 With the approval of the student’s mentor, the department’s Director of Graduate Studies, and the department’s Chair, up to five elective courses in the first three years of the M.A./Ph.D. may be taken in other departments; and up to three elective courses in the first two years of the Ph.D.-only.

 In addition to the core curriculum and elective courses, there is a foreign language proficiency requirement.
 Other types of requirements are described below (in I. and II.).

 Policy on Independent Studies Courses.
-Department policy is that only a total of THREE 596 courses can be taken as part of the 11 electives for the M.A./Ph.D. or else TWO 596 courses as part of the 5 electives for the Ph.D.-only.
+Department policy is that only a total of TWO 596 courses can be taken as part of the 11 electives for the M.A./Ph.D. or as part of the 5 electives for the Ph.D.-only.
 Beyond the elective courses, students may take whatever they choose, including more 596’s.
 When a student is “abroad” doing research, he or she may arrange 596’s with the approval of the student’s mentor, the Director of Graduate Studies and the Chair.
-The three-rule (or two-rule for Ph.D.-only) WILL APPLY ALSO to 596’s, or similar independent study or directed reading courses, offered by faculty in OTHER departments on campus.
+The two-rule will also apply to 596’s, or similar independent study or directed reading courses, offered by faculty in OTHER departments on campus.